Chapter 3. Using Cygwin

 The second field describes the mount point for the filesystem.
 If the name of the mount point contains spaces these can be escaped as '\040'.

 The third field describes the type of the filesystem.
 Cygwin supports any string here, since the file system type is usually not evaluated.
-The notable exception is the file system type cygdrive.
-This type is used to set the cygdrive prefix.
+So it doesn't matter if you write FAT into this field even if the filesystem is NTFS.
+Cygwin figures out the filesystem type and its capabilities by itself.

 acl - Cygwin uses the filesystem's access control lists (ACLs) to